Why Asian Parents Don’t Talk About Mental Health and How to Heal From It

 There are many groups of people who feel the same way that you do.
 Asian American-affirming spaces such as The Cosmos, Asian Mental Health Collective and Subtle Asian Mental Health are supportive and safe groups to talk about what you’re going through.

 Having a professional mental health provider can help you process your emotions and thoughts, and eventually heal from them.

 Sometimes it’s hard to comprehend everything that goes on in our lives.
 At times, we don’t even know why we feel or react a certain way.
 Having a trained mental health professional can help you cope with your feelings and provide the tools you need to take charge of them.
 Dr. Yoon expressed that it helps to have a third-party member, which alleviates stress when talking about family or friends.
-As a therapist herself, she hopes that a supportive professional will validate your stories and empower you.

 Break the cycle with your parents